Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-is $O((\log\log\log x)^{-1/2})$. \end{corrrmfproc} The exact nature of the bound $O((\log\log\log x)^{-1/2})$ is not the important feature here: this could be improved a bit by fairly small changes to the proof, but any bound that is $o(1)$ would suffice for us.
-The crucial feature is the level $\log\log x - \log\log\log x + O((\log\log\log x)^{3/4}))$ that we know the supremum will typically exceed: standard methods\footnote{The process is ``almost'' stationary, as explained in $\S 6.1$, and a simple adaptation of Rice's formula yields upper bounds for its supremum.
-See e.g. the book of Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr} for discussion of Rice's formula.} show that the supremum is at most $\log\log x + \log\log\log x$ (say) with probability $1-o(1)$, so Corollary 2 is very precise in this respect.
-This precision is crucial if one wishes to deduce things about $|M(x)|$: indeed it is the size of the second order subtracted term $\log\log\log x$, together with the size of the interval over which the supremum is taken, that determines what can be said.
+We stress that Corollary~\ref{co2} is \textit{not} an asymptotic result for a single Gaussian process, but a statement about an infinite sequence of processes depending on the parameter $x$.
+As $x$ grows, the variance of the random sum grows for each fixed $t$, but also the correlation at nearby values of $t$ decreases.
+(The reader may wish to look back at these comments after he or she has read Section~\ref{sec6.1}.)
+For each $x$, we now know the supremum will typically exceed the level $\log\log x - \log\log\log x + O((\log\log\log x)^{3/4})$; standard methods show that the supremum is at most $\log\log x + \log\log\log x$ (say) with probability $1-o(1)$, so Corollary~\ref{co2} is very precise in this respect.
+(For each $x$ the process is ``almost'' stationary, as explained in Section~\ref{sec6.1}, and a simple adaptation of Rice's formula yields upper bounds for its supremum.)
+This precision is crucial if one wishes to deduce things about $|M(x)|$; indeed it is the size of the second order subtracted term $\log\log\log x$, together with the size of the interval over which the supremum is taken, that determines what can be said.

-Together with a suitable version of the multivariate central limit theorem, given in our second appendix, Corollary 2 allows for a substantial improvement of Hal\'{a}sz's~\cite{hal} result about $M(x)$.
-However, it is possible to do better still. \begin{corrrmfsum} Let $A > 2.5$, and let $M(x)$ be the summatory function of a Rademacher random multiplicative function, as above.
+Together with a suitable version of the multivariate central limit theorem, given in Appendix~\ref{secB}, Corollary~\ref{co2} allows a substantial improvement of Hal\'{a}sz's~\cite{hal} result about $M(x)$.
+However, it is possible to do better still. \begin{corollary} Let $A > 2.5$, and let $M(x)$ be the summatory function of a Rademacher random multiplicative function, as above.
 It almost surely holds that